 Thus, χmax2=N.

 Unfortunately, w has an upper bound of one only when the variable is binomial (has two categories) and the expected distribution is uniform (p=1-p=0.5).
-If the distribution is non-uniform or if there are more than two classes, then χmax2>N, and so w can be larger than one [14,15].
+When the distribution is non-uniform or if there are more than two classes, then χmax2>N, and so w can be larger than one [14,15].
 Examples are shown in Table 5.

 Table 5.
 Effect size Cohen’s w for variables with different number of categories and distributions